canax/database/REVISION.md

 v2.3.1 (2020-10-23)
 ---------------------------------

-* Uppdatera README och kommentarer om hur sqlite dsn skapas.
+* Update README and some comments about how to create the sqlite dsn.